City of Los Angeles

 Experts agree that Autonomous Vehicle technology will redefine the world of automobiles and mobility at large.
 The City of Los Angeles has the opportunity to be a world leader in implementing and supporting autonomous vehicle technology.
 FUSE Fellow Michael Lim will work with stakeholders to develop a comprehensive business plan to address the increasingly important need for investment in autonomous vehicles and the infrastructure to support them.

 Because of the Los Angeles Bureau of Engineering’s unique role in overseeing projects that touch on almost every aspect of life for City residents – from the revitalization of the Los Angeles River to the construction of the Mid Valley Intergenerational Multipurpose Center– the Bureau is positioned to address the changing needs of one of America’s largest and most dynamic cities.
-FUSE Fellow Sonia Nanda will accelerate the development and adoption of a project database and its accompanying dashboard, as well as better leverage existing data to create transparency with the community, drive accountability among Bureau employees, and inform the development of policies.
+FUSE Fellow Sonia Nanda will be studying a critical permitting process with the end goal of recommending improvements to streamline the process and create transparency within the development community.

 LAX is the world’s busiest origin and destination airport, one of the many reasons it is currently engaged in an $8.5B capital improvement plan.
 This seven-year project will generate about 40,000 jobs and provide substantial economic opportunities for construction-related companies and other businesses.
 FUSE Fellow Hana Rhee will help develop a strategic plan to engage the community in this improvement project and ensure area residents have the skills and resources needed to compete for jobs and contracts.